TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 Section 1220.350 Budget

 1) Written personnel policies are required and will include work hours to be maintained by employees, vacation and sick leave allowances, payment of accrued vacation at the end of employment, and overtime.
-The policies should also set forth employee benefits which will be provided to employees and information related to pay increases, promotions, and all other pertinent personnel policies and regulations.
+The policies should also set forth employee benefits and information related to pay increases, promotions, and all other pertinent personnel policies and regulations.

 2) Amounts charged for personnel services must be based on payrolls documented and approved in accordance with the generally accepted practice of the local agency.
 Payrolls must be supported by time and attendance records for individual employees.
 These records must demonstrate the days and hours worked on the MEG Unit.